NatasaMiric/feedme/README.md

 * React-router-dom 5.3.0 -  simplifies the routing and navigation without the need to refresh the page
 * axios - makes HTTP requests from the browser and handle the transformation of request and response data.
 * react-infinite-scroll-component 6.1.0 - used for automatic loading of long lists of data
-* JWT decode 3.1.2
+* JWT decode 3.1.2 - used for decoding JWT tokens.

+## Testing

+## Deployment

 ## Credits

 This project was inspired by [Code Institute Moments project](https://github.com/Code-Institute-Solutions/moments)

+The initial template for the project was made by [Code Institute](https://github.com/Code-Institute-Org/cra-template-moments)

 Logo image:
 https://www.flaticon.com/free-icon/cooking_4478454?term=cooking&page=1&position=31&origin=search&related_id=4478454